Religion in Aberdeen: Other Churches

-Belmont street at the turn of the 19th century was better known as Holy Street as crowds would file out of six churches set over the 400 metre road.
-The last remaining church congregation in Belmont Street has now moved to Union Square South Christ Central.
+Belmont Street at the turn of the 19th century was better known as Holy Street as crowds would file out of six churches set over the 400 metre road.
+The last remaining church congregation in Belmont Street has now moved to Union Square South.
 Triple Kirks pub, The Academy Shopping mall, Neptune Night Club, and Slain's Castle theme pub is all that remains of the 19th-century traditional church.
 Ironically the last church to be in Belmont Street was the charismatic newfrontiers church, Christ Central, which met in the Belmont Picturehouse.
 On Justice Street, is the category B listed St Peter's Roman Catholic Church which opened in 1804.

+Islam

+Aberdeen's first mosque, Aberdeen Mosque and Islamic Centre, opened in October 1978 on Spital in Old Aberdeen.
+It moved to Frederick Street in March 2022, with the Spital mosque retained with a reduced capacity.

+Another mosque, Masjid Alhikmah, opened on 3 May 2018.

 Other religions

-Other religion in Aberdeen and the North East of Scotland is represented through a Unitarian community and the city is also home to an Islamic mosque in Old Aberdeen and a small Jewish congregation.
-The Hazelhead area holds a Thai Buddhist temple.
-There is no formal Hindu building.
+Other religion in Aberdeen and the North East of Scotland is represented through Aberdeen Synagogue and Jewish Community Centre, a small Jewish congregation.
+The city also has a Unitarian community and the Hazelhead area holds a Thai Buddhist temple.
 The University of Aberdeen has a small society of the Baháʼí Faith.